knodle/knodle/README.md

 ## Tutorials

-The folder [tutorials](https://github.com/knodle/knodle/tree/develop/tutorials/) has different tutorials:
+We also aimed at providing the users with basic tutorials that would explain how to use our framework.
+All of them are stored in [tutorials](https://github.com/knodle/knodle/tree/develop/tutorials/) folder and logically divided into two groups:
+- tutorials that demonstrate how to prepare the input data for Knodle Framework...

-1. [IMDB Dataset Creation](https://github.com/knodle/knodle/tree/develop/tutorials/ImdbDataset): Shows how to create a weakly supervised dataset by incorporating keywords as weak sources.
+    - ... on the example of a well-known ImdB dataset.
+A weakly supervised dataset is created by incorporating keywords as weak sources (LINK)
-2. [Relation Extraction Dataset](https://github.com/knodle/knodle/tree/develop/tutorials/RelationExtractionDataset): Shows the process of creating a dataset with the CONLL dataset.
-3. [Baseline Training](https://github.com/knodle/knodle/tree/develop/tutorials/baseline_training_example): Shows the example process of training a baseline classifier.
-4. [KNN Similarity Trainer](https://github.com/knodle/knodle/tree/develop/tutorials/knn_tfidf_similarity_example): Shows an example of how to use the denoising method of knn for training a weak classifier.
+    - ... on the example of a TAC-based dataset in .conll format.
+A relation extraction dataset is created using entity pairs from Freebase as weak sources (LINK)
+- tutorials how to work with Knodle Framework
+    - ... on the example of AutoTrainer.
+This trainer is to be called when user wants to train a weak classifier, but has no intention to use any specific denoising method, but rather try all currently provided in Knodle.
+(LINK)
+    - ... on the example of DSCrossWeighTrainer.
+With this trainer a weak classifier with DSCrossWeigh denoising method will be trained.
+(LINK)

 ## Compatibility

-Currently the package will be tested on Python 3.7.
+Currently the package is tested on Python 3.7.
 It is possible to add further versions.
 The CI/CD pipeline needs to be updated in that case.

 ## Structure